 Follow these general steps to learn how to create an employee survey:

-Step 1: Determine the Survey Goals
+Step 1: Determine Survey Goals

-Before creating a survey, you need to determine its goals.
+Before creating a survey, you must determine its goals.
 Identify the key areas you want to cover—i.e., job satisfaction, work-life balance, communication, or management support—and what you want to achieve.
 Your goals will help you ask the right questions and, consequently, get the right answers.
 When doing this, follow the specific, measurable, actionable, relevant, and time-bound (SMART) rule.

 - Age